Table of Contents

 The Structure and Functions Subcommittee recommends replacements for the following positions to the Executive Committee:

-The Vice Chair of the Senate (Article III; Section 1.7)
+1. the Vice Chair of the Senate (Article III, Section 1.7)

-The Secretary of the Senate (Article III; Section 1.7)
+2. the Secretary of the Senate (Article III, Section 1.7)

-Members of the RTP Subcommittee (replacements for one semester or less only; two candidates must be brought forth) (Article V; Section 3.12)
+3. members of the University Reappointment, Tenure, and Promotion Subcommittee (replacements for one semester or less only; two candidates must be brought forth) (Article V, Section 3.12)

 The Structure and Functions Subcommittee appoints replacements for the following positions: